-The metric of this activity was updated to reflect the closure of the current emergency waivers.
+The metric of this activity was updated to reflect the close of the current emergency waivers.

 HC #4 Displacement Prevention Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households at or below 80% of AMI that would lose assistance or need to move (decrease) 0 0 The benchmark represents the number of ass are effectively protected from displacement isted household ls during the period of declared em ergencies who
+Number of households at or below 80% of AMI that would lose assistance or need to move (decrease) 0 0

+\The benchmark represents the number of assisted households during the period of declared emergencies who are effectively protected from displacement